nixworks/public/news/2018/01/31/a-lunar-eclipse-is-seen-in-oceania-asia-and-north-america-coinciding-with-a-supermoon-and-blue-moon.md

 ### [2018-01-31](/news/2018/01/31/index.md)

+##### January 2018 lunar eclipse
 # A lunar eclipse is seen in Oceania, Asia, and North America, coinciding with a supermoon and blue moon.

-January 2018 lunar eclipse: Photos: It’s the first time in 35 years a blue moon has synced up with a so-called supermoon and a total lunar eclipse.
+Photos: It’s the first time in 35 years a blue moon has synced up with a so-called supermoon and a total lunar eclipse.

 ### Sources: